maxtwardowski/weatherapp/README.md

+## Weather App

+This app was created as an exercise project while learning React framework.<br>
+It utilizes http://openweathermap.org API and Axios library to obtain the data.

+_The contents below were generated automatically by create-react-app_

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>